 6. Can MHCLG confirm whether alpha bids can be based on discovery work that was not funded originally through the Local Digital Fund?
 It looks like beta’s must have been funded as an alpha via the Local Digital Fund, but it’s a little less clear for alpha bids.

 You can make an application to the fund for an alpha project where you have done your own discovery.
-It is not a requirement for that to have been funded through the local digital fund.
-However, you will need to demonstrate a discovery happened and clearly articulate its findings.
+It is not a requirement for that to have been funded through the Local Digital Fund.
+However, you will need to demonstrate that a discovery happened and clearly articulate its findings.

 - Could this impact our application in any way?